-Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife Rachel Lindsay
+Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife, Rachel Lindsay

 #fbf to 2019…to a simpler time where you could travel and enjoy life the way it was meant to be enjoyed.
 Hoping we can all can return to a similar sense of normalcy sometime soon.
 Until then…stay positive, safe, and healthy everyone! ❤️???????? #RnB #nyc #engagementshoot ????: @clanegessel

-Abasolo’s post racked up over 7 thousand likes shortly after it was posted.
-He boasts a total of 373 thousand followers on the platform overall.
-His many followers took to the comments section to compliment him on the sweet snapshot and to share how much they admire he and Lindsay as a couple.
+Abasolo’s post racked up over 7,000 likes shortly after it was posted.
+He boasts a total of 373,000 followers on the platform overall.
+His many followers took to the comments section to compliment him on the sweet snapshot and to share how much they admire the couple.

 “You guys are amazing together!
 Such a beautiful pair,” wrote one fan.